ingo/ingo.github.io/_recipes/cream_ale.md

 ---
-title: Cream Ale
+author: Ingo Muschenetz
+bitter: N/A
 category: Beverages
 description: A home-brewed cream ale with a twist of peaches and a hint of oak.
-image: placeholder.jpg
-size: 5 gallons
-time: 1 month and 10 days
-author: Ingo Muschenetz
+difficulty: hard
 favorite: N/A
-veggie: ✓
-vegan: ✓
-spicy: N/A
-sweet: ✓
+image: cream_ale.jpg
 salty: N/A
+size: 5 gallons
 sour: N/A
-bitter: N/A
+spicy: N/A
+sweet: "\u2713"
+time: 1 month and 10 days
+title: Cream Ale
 umami: N/A
-difficulty: hard
+vegan: "\u2713"
+veggie: "\u2713"
 ---
 This Cream Ale recipe is a unique home-brewing experience that incorporates the sweetness of peaches and the depth of oak chips.
 It's a lengthy process, but the end result is worth the wait.

 ### Ingredients